benzmuircroft/temp/USERBASE.md

       console.log(await login({ username, password }));
     }, 1000);
   }
-  else {                                                                    // you did something wrong in the setup script
+  else {                                                                    // derp!
-    throw new Error('nothing to do.');
+    throw new Error('you did something wrong in the setup script.');
   }

 })();